Category for past lectures/events with recordings and/or text version available.

 A link to a video recording of this lecture is available here.

-Friday 13th October 2023 The Astrophysics of Earth: light-life interactions beyond photosynthesis
+Friday 13th October 2023 The Astrophysics of Earth: light-life interactions beyond photosynthesis (video recording and extended paper)

 Dr Robert Fosbury